turingschool/curriculum/source/academy/workshops/ideabox/tdd.markdown

 * a project folder
 * a `Gemfile`
-* a 'lib/ideabox' directory
+* a `lib/ideabox` directory
-* a 'test/ideabox' directory
+* a `test/ideabox` directory

 ### `Gemfile`

+This tutorial will use `minitest` to drive the designs, but you are free to use `rspec` or some other testing framework if you wish.

 We're going to depend on one external gem in our `Gemfile`: